-Mkango has engaged the MSA Group to complete a National instrument 43-101 compliant resource estimate for the Songwe project to commence on receipt of all the assay results.
+Mkango engaged the MSA Group to complete the Technical Report compliant resource estimate for the Songwe project to commence on receipt of all the assay results.
+The Technical Report was published on Sedar on November 22, 2012.

 The Company's long term continuing operations are dependent on its ability to secure equity and/or debt financing with which it intends to maintain its proposed mineral exploration programs on the Songwe Hill property.
 The circumstances that could affect the company's ability to secure equity and/or debt financing that are reasonably likely to occur are, without limitation, the state of the capital markets and the prevailing market prices for commodities, in particular the prevailing market prices for REE.
 The current trends relating to these factors are relatively favorable for the Company but could change at any time and negatively affect the Company's operations and business.
 Other than as disclosed herein, the Company is not aware of any trends, uncertainties, demands, commitments or events which are reasonably likely to have a material effect on the Company's business, financial condition or results of operations.